-What is the new technical idea?
-The technical ideas are to improve and implement state-of-the-art methods for characterizing PV cells and to collect high quality, high utility, operational data of deployed PV modules and arrays.
-NIST has been successful in developing (1) a hybrid monochromator + light-emitting diode (LED) based spectral response measurement technique, (2) a new combinatorial-based method for evaluating a cell’s photocurrent versus irradiance relationship, and (3) an approach for quantifying the spectral dependence of charge carrier lifetimes.
+The technical ideas are to improve and implement state-of-the-art methods for characterizing PV cells and to develop standard reference instruments, measurement methods and new standards for the latest challenges in this field.
+NIST has been successful in developing (1) a hybrid monochromator + light-emitting diode (LED) based spectral response measurement technique, (2) a new combinatorial-based method for evaluating a cell’s photocurrent versus irradiance relationship (leading to a patent granted in 2018), (3) a variety of solar simulators and temperature dependent I-V measurement stations for obtaining the electrical performance of single junction, multijunction, and other non-traditional PV cells and modules, (4) a custom hyperspectral imaging system capable of performing electroluminescence imaging of solar cells from micron scale to dimensions of up to 150 mm, and (5) an approach for quantifying the spectral dependence of charge carrier lifetimes.
 Progress has also been made on rounding out NIST’s eventual suite of PV cell characterization capabilities.
-With regard to a measurement service, a reference solar cell has been fabricated and will go through extensive characterization in the next fiscal year.
-The majority of the progress noted above was achieved while focusing on applications to single-junction, monocrystalline silicon (mono-Si) PV cells.
-The application of these measurement capabilities to other cell technologies, to multiple junction cells, and to cells with different construction features remains to be completed.
-Additionally, novel PV materials that capture low light levels are finding expanded use in powering sensors and controls for building operations, and work is needed to best capture their performance under the expected environmental conditions.
+With regard to a measurement service, a reference solar cell has been fabricated and tested, and a comprehensive uncertainty budget has been developed for it.
+Initially, the majority of the progress noted above was achieved while focusing on applications to single-junction, monocrystalline silicon (mono-Si) PV cells.
+However, in the last few years significant progress has been made towards measuring and characterizing other emerging PV technologies such as multijunction solar cells, and this work will continue.
+Additionally, novel PV materials that have improved performance under low light and non-standard reporting conditions are finding expanded use in powering sensors and controls for building operations, and work is needed to best capture their performance under the expected environmental conditions.
 In all cases, steps will be pursued that minimize the measurement uncertainties.

 What is the research plan?